MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-overview.md

 - [Add tasks and steps](pc-app-step-editor-overview.md).

 - Write the instructions for your steps.
-[Learn about best practices for writing instruction text](pc-app-step-editor-overview.md#best-practices-for-instructional-text-and-supporting-content)
+[Learn about best practices for writing instructional text](pc-app-step-editor-overview.md#best-practices-for-instructional-text-and-supporting-content).

 - [Assign different types of content to support the steps](pc-app-step-editor-overview.md).
 Here are some examples of supporting content: